Big Table Care

-The majority of our initial relational engagement results in care that falls into five critical impact areas that directly stabilize the working poor who make up much of the restaurant and hospitality industry.
+Our care generally falls into five critical impact areas that directly stabilize those in crisis who make up much of the restaurant and hospitality industry.
 These are people who fall between the cracks – not able to make enough to survive but making too much to qualify for the critical support services reserved for those already unemployed or homeless.

 Criteria for Assistance